The Commission provides a range of services and uses specialised equipment to assist electors with different needs to vote.

 Information for Carers

-The Commission is committed to ensuring that carers are provided with every opportunity to vote at election time and also that they are provided with information to ensure those that they are caring for can participate in the electoral process if they are able to do so.
-A brochure explaining enrolment and voting options is available for persons requiring care.
+The Commission is committed to ensuring that carers are provided with every opportunity to vote at election time, and that they are provided with information to ensure those that they are caring for can participate in the electoral process if they are able to do so.